Why My Brain Starts Working When It’s Time to Sleep

 The joke that nobody laughed at.

-The wave to someone who wasn’t waving at you.
+The wave to someone who was not waving at you.

 The text you regret sending.